remix-run/react-router/docs/ServerRendering.md

 })
 ```

-For data loading, you can use the `props` argument to build whatever
+For data loading, you can use the `renderProps` argument to build whatever
 convention you want--like adding static `load` methods to your route
 components, or putting data loading functions on the routes, its up to
 you.